Dear Parents and Carers

 Some useful links for Maths learning:

-Joe Wicks is uploading daily exercise videos to his YouTube channel.
+Joe Wicks has uploaded daily exercise videos to his YouTube channel.
 These are an excellent way of keeping both children and adults fit and healthy physically and mentally.

 Cosmic Kids is another website that offers meditation, yoga and mindfulness activities in a child-friendly way.
 Reception class often complete these activities in class and they really love them!